Japanese lawmaker under fire for LGBT comment

 - The Army, in need of recruits, turns focus to Seattle, other liberal-leaning cities

-Politicians have been struggling to deal with Japan’s low birth rate without success, mostly blamed on a lack of child care and help for working women.
+Hirasawa, like many Japanese politicians, was lamenting the country’s low birth rate, which has been blamed on a lack of child care and help for working women, as well as sentiments that tend to shift the burden of raising children on women.

+Last year, another ruling party lawmaker, Mio Sugita, came under fire after she said in a magazine that the government shouldn’t use tax money for LGBT rights because same-sex couples weren’t “productive.”
+Tens of thousands of people took part in protests outside the ruling party headquarters.